himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 2. Clone the datasets:

  Clone the Face-Mask-Dataset (for Tasks A & B)
 ```bash
 git clone https://github.com/chandrikadeb7/Face-Mask-Detection.git
 ```

 For Task C and D, download the MSFD dataset from the following link:
 Dataset: https://github.com/sadjadrz/MFSD

+3. Make sure that the folder structure is as follows

 # Task A: Binary Classification Using Handcrafted Features and ML Classifiers